benblack769/sound-eval/README.md

 # sound-eval

-This repository contains command line tools to process audio files (in mp3 or wav formats) into vector embeddings.
+This repository contains command line tools to process audio files (in mp3 or wav formats) into vector embeddings, and some tools to make use of those embeddings.

 ### Installing